synesthesia/site2019/content/note/2020/2020-02-28-fedwiki-install-on-64bit-ubuntu/index.md

 wiki@IPADDRESS> exit
 ```

+## Nest steps

-At this point you should have a server running wiki - point your browser at http://127.0.0.1 and you should see an empty federated wiki site.
+At this point you should have a server running wiki - point your browser at http://IPADDRESS and you should see an empty federated wiki site.

-In the next post I will document how to port an existing wiki onto this new server.
+In the [next post]({{< relref "../2020-03-03-move-a-wiki/index.md"   >}}) I will document how to port an existing wiki onto this new server.